 Click System Monitor > Traffic Status > LAN to open the following screen.
-The figures in this screen show the number of bytes received and sent from each LAN port and wireless network.
+Figures about data that have been sent to and received from each LAN port (including wireless) are displayed in the following table.

-Figure 205 System Monitor > Traffic Status > LAN
+Figure 208 System Monitor > Traffic Status > LAN